AJ-Zafar/CommunityPowerPlatformProjectChallenge/README.md

 - **Grading System**:
   - Solutions will be graded on:
     - **Functionality**: How well does the app meet requirements?
+    - **Adherance Architectural/Design Best Practices**:
+      - Did you use the most appropriate type of component within the Platform Platform?
+      - Did you design an optimal data model?
+      - Did you consider relevant governance and data access control measures?
+      - How easy will your solution be to maintain?
+      - Does your solution leverage any unsupported techniques?
     - **Creativity**: Are there unique or innovative features?
     - **User Experience**: Is the app intuitive and easy to use?
     - **Bonus Features**: Did you implement optional extras?